music by Christoph Wilibald Gluck

 It’s a story about a clash of cultures and about male versus female power, but most of all it’s about the many ways that love can enchant, confuse, torment and destroy us.

 There are many wonderful roles for all voice types, and every role has at least a very nice featured solo.
-The music is mid-Classical, with flavours of Haydn, early Mozart and solid French style.
-We’ll be performing it in French from the edition downloadable from IMSLP (the Choudens Edition arranged by Louis Narici).
+The music is mid-Classical, with flavours of late Handel, Haydn, early Mozart and solid French style.
+We’ll be performing it in French.